iremgulcin/acelya-kardelen-emine-cevdet/modelcard.md

 ---
 # MODEL CARD

-# Model Card for Histogram-based Gradient Boost Regressor
+# Histogram-based Gradient Boost Regression Model
 <!-- Provide a quick summary of what the model is/does. -->
 The model predicts the number of usage of a given line, in a given date and hour.
 <!--{{ model_summary | default("", true) }}-->